 vacuity (noun): complete absence of ideas; vacancy of mind or thought.

-5 Responses to “Absolutely!”
+5 thoughts on “Absolutely!”

 Absolutely, I hate that word in the modern pop-culture context.
 Absolutely.